 The Day Before Your Big Move

 • Pack Snacks: Make sure no one goes hungry on moving day or during the drive.
+(Is there anything worse than moving on an empty stomach?)

-• Set Aside Special Items: Put out jewelry, blankies, beloved stuffies, documents and other important or sentimental items so you can take them in your car or suitcase.
+• Set Aside Special Items: Put out jewelry, blankies, beloved stuffies, documents, and other important or sentimental items so you can take them in your car or suitcase.

 • Hand Off Your Vehicle: Time to give your keys to the lucky new owner.